vitali-fedulov/images/README.md

 Use this popular legacy repo, or try recommended [latest major version in a new repository](https://github.com/vitali-fedulov/images4).

-Changes in the new repo vs this one:

-1. Hashes get proper "hashy" meaning.
-If you work with millions of images, do preliminary image comparison with hash tables.
-2. Renamed functions.
-What used to be `Hash` now becomes `Icon` to reflect (1).

 # About this repo

 There are no dependencies: only the Golang standard library is used.
 Supported image types: GIF, JPEG and PNG (golang.org/pkg/image/ as in October 2018).